OperatorJack/Magicka-Expanded/Magicka Expanded Package/00 - Framework/Magicka Expanded - readme.txt

 - Pixel Sagas - font based on Skyrim mage script
 - Stripes - some troubleshooting
 - C3PA - a large number of improvements to the code to use new MWSE functions and patterns.
 Thank you for your work!
-- Firemoth Reclaimed team: Their lightning VFX meshes, textures and MWSE code was adapted into this mod for the "Thunderbolt" magic effect.
+- Firemoth Reclaimed team: Their lightning VFX meshes, textures and MWSE code was adapted into this mod for the "Conjure Lightning" magic effect.
 - Kurp for the following:
     - Circular VFX mesh used in the Thunderbolt bolt VFX, Darkness bolt VFX.
 - OAAB for the following